WinVector/data_algebra/Examples/Arrow/Arrow.md

  * Sets of column names.
  * Maps of column names to column types (schema-like objects).

-I will take a liberty and call these objects (with or without types) "schemas."
+I will take a liberty and call these objects (with or without types) "single table schemas."

 Our setup is easiest to explain with an example.
 Let's work an example in `Python`.